apache/flink/docs/ops/external_resources.zh.md

   - **Driver Factory** (`external-resource.<resource_name>.driver-factory.class`): *optional*.
 Defines the factory class name for the external resource identified by **\<resource_name\>**.
 If configured, the factory will be used to instantiate *drivers* in the external resource framework.
+If not configured, the requested resource will still exist in the `TaskManager` as long as the relevant options are configured.
+However, the operator will not get any information of the resource from `RuntimeContext` in that case.

   - **Driver Parameters** (`external-resource.<resource_name>.param.<param>`): *optional*.
 The naming pattern of custom config options for the external resource specified by **\<resource_name\>**.
 Only the configurations that follow this pattern